tsclay/RAPP/README.md

 ## 🤔 Why use this? 🤔

-#### TL;DR: I believe using this template project will teach and reinforce concepts of full-stack development.
+#### TL;DR: I believe using this template project will teach and reinforce concepts of full-stack development without deployment being a roadblock.
 Framework or no framework, apps are as secure as the developer makes them.

 _Why do this when one could use Laravel which offers React front-end scaffolding?_